dmdna/DeckMech/README.md

 3. When a player is hit with a **Finishing Blow** (meaning the attack they are bout receive will fully deplete their HP), they will have the chance to nullify the attack in one **Last Stand**.
 To do this, they must draw 1 attack card.
 The card that they choose can nullify the finishing blow *if and only if* one of two conditions is met:

 - Parry Condition: The last stand attack is of the *same type* and is *stronger or equal* to the finishing blow.
 The attacks will cancel each other before reaching either player.
-- Abort: The last stand attack *is itself enough to be a finishing blow to the other player* (meaning that its attack power minus the other player's corresponding resistance is stil enough to destroy them).
+- Abort Condition: The last stand attack *is itself enough to be a finishing blow to the other player* (meaning that its attack power minus the other player's corresponding resistance is stil enough to destroy them).
 Both players will abort their attacks since one must survive.

 If a final blow is parried or aborted, the game continues with the player who survived their final blow drawing 2 Attack Cards.